 Credit score Q&A: “What credit score do you start with?”

 Credit scores also happen to be very unique from consumer to consumer, with no two alike.
-Kind of like snowflakes.
+Kind of like snowflakes, but less fun.

 Minimum Requirement for a Credit Score

 - There are minimum requirements needed to generate a FICO score

 - You need at least one credit account that is 6+ months old

 - And some reported activity on that account within the past six months

 - This explains why not all consumers have credit scores on file